 Paul’s interest in figurative art began after visiting natural history museums at a young age.
 The life-size dinosaur and animal models as well as the wax museum figures captured his imagination.
 He developed a passion for drawing and sculpture as a child and in his late teens he took on professional work creating masks, props, and special effects as a freelance artist for haunted attractions, film, and theatrical productions.

 As his ability to sculpt realistic anatomy developed, he discovered ways his work could make a difference in people’s lives.
-As a result he embarked on a career in the prosthetics industry.
+As a result, he embarked on a career in the prosthetics industry.
 For the past two decades, Paul has designed and created a diverse array of prosthetic appliances for hundreds of patients.
-Everything from artificial limbs, silicone hands, ears and facial restorations to dental prosthetics.
+Everything from artificial limbs, silicone hands, ears, and facial restorations to dental prosthetics.
 Paul’s experience in prosthetic and dental laboratories has greatly enhanced his technical skills as an artist and sculptor.
-He has mastered many fabrication, mold-making and casting techniques and has worked with state of the art materials.
+He has mastered many fabrications, mold-making, and casting techniques and has worked with the state of the art materials.

 Paul is a member of the Manchester Artists Association and was selected MAA Artist of the Year in 2013.
 He oversees select exhibits in the Manchester area and has served as a judge on The Scholarship Fund committee.
 He has done portrait sculpture demonstrations for seminars and panels.
 Paul taught a portrait sculpture course at E W Poore Studio in Manchester NH and workshops at Creative Ventures Gallery in Milford.
 In addition to private commissions, Paul also has done freelance sculpture projects.
 Some of his art has been exhibited in galleries and shows in New Hampshire and Maine.